 Interior designed by Zuretti Interior Design, it was the first Feadship to cross the 100-metre mark, and it was revealed to be owned by Bernard Arnault, one of the richest men in world.

 - READ MORE: Top 10 Philanthropists in the World

 First Feadship larger than 100 metres, “Symphony” luxury super yacht is Owned by LVMH CEO

-Designed by Tim Heywood and built by Feadship in Netherlands as Project 808, Symphony has a gross tonnage of near 3,000GT.
-With an aluminium structure, the yacht can house 36 passengers and is an eco-friendly yacht, using 30% less fuel than other similar yachts.
+Designed by Tim Heywood and built by Feadship in the Netherlands as Project 808, Symphony has a gross tonnage of near 3,000GT.
+With an aluminium structure, the yacht can house 36 passengers and is an eco-friendly yacht, using 30 per cent less fuel than other similar yachts.

 Symphony has a couple of luxury features such as a 6 metre glass-bottom swimming pool on main deck, an outdoor cinema on bridge deck, and a jacuzzi on the sundeck.
 While the owner’s deck is equipped with double bathrooms, dressing rooms and a sauna, a forward terrace with Jacuzzi, a private office and a study, a lounge and a spacious aft deck area for lounging with a dining table for 20.

-Arnault interest for the yacht industry dates back to 2008 when Arnault ventured into the yacht industry by leading an acquisition of British yacht manufacturer, Princess Yachts which saw L Capital, a fund controlled by LVMH, gain a 70% controlling stake in Princess Yachts.
+Arnault interest for the yacht industry dates back to 2008 when Arnault ventured into the yacht industry by leading an acquisition of British yacht manufacturer, Princess Yachts which saw L Capital, a fund controlled by LVMH, gain a 70 per cent controlling stake in Princess Yachts.
 Feadship, the world leading brand of custom-built luxury mega-yachts, has been working with LVMH closely since 2008.